from 533€

 Accommodation

-During your time with PMGY in Sri Lanka you will live in our Volunteer House/s.
-The accommodation is basic but comfortable.
-You’ll be living with other PMGY volunteers from around the world, so you’ll make plenty of friends along the way.
+During your time on the Sri Lanka volunteer program, you will live in our Volunteer House just outside of central Ambalangoda, in a peaceful part of town on the south coast of Sri Lanka.
+It is just a 10 minute tuk-tuk journey into the main town, where you can find ATMs, supermarkets and local restaurants.
+You’ll be living with other PMGY volunteers from around the world, so you’ll make plenty of friends along the way!

-The Volunteer House is located just outside of central Ambalangoda, in a peaceful part of town.
-Each room has bunk beds, up to 10 people per room (same-sex rooms only).
+The accommodation is basic but comfortable and clean, fitting up to 10 people per room in single-sex bedrooms with bunk beds.
 Volunteers are provided with air conditioning in the room and bed linen.
-You will have cupboard space to store clothes and accessories as well as personal locker space to store your valuables.
+You will have cupboard space to store clothes and accessories as well as a personal locker to store your valuables.
+However, volunteers are still encouraged to only bring essential items during their volunteer work in Sri Lanka.

+The house has free Wi-Fi available and a communal area for international volunteers to relax, hang out with new friends or prepare lesson plans if you are teaching English.
+There is also a refrigerator to store any items you need to keep chilled.
 A member of our local team will also live at the house.
 This ensures you have round the clock support and security.

 During our busiest months you may be placed at alternative accommodation.
-This could be a nearby guesthouse or one of our alternative Volunteer Houses.
+For instance, you could be placed in one of our secondary Volunteer Houses.

 Food & Beverages